quiteconfused/stock_picker/README.md

 ...
 YMMV :)

-# Disclaimer
+## Disclaimer:

 And just to make sure everyone is aware.
 The author takes no responsibility for whatever investment choices are made in conjunction with predictions made with use of this software.
 Use at your own risk!!

-# Installation:
+## Installation:

-install python2.7 (or 3.6) ... whatever im a readme, not your mother
+install python2.7 (or 3.6) ... whatever I'm a readme, not your mother

 git clone https://github.com/quiteconfused/stock_picker